North Carolina Tar Heels football: Jim Hickey era (1959–1966)

 Jim Hickey was promoted from assistant coach to head coach after Tatum's death.
 In Hickey's first season, the Tar Heels finished with a 5–5 record.
 The season began with a close loss to No. 18 Clemson and another loss to Notre Dame before Carolina defeated NC State and No. 19 South Carolina.
 After a loss to Maryland and Wake Forest, the Tar Heels lost to No. 20 Tennessee by a score of 29–7.
 Carolina then lost to Miami before shutting out both Virginia and Duke.
 In 1960, Carolina finished 3–7.
 The Tar Heels defeated Notre Dame, No. 6 Duke and Virginia and lost to NC State, Miami, Wake Forest, South Carolina, No. 11 Tennessee, Clemson and Maryland.
 Hickey's third season saw Carolina improve to 5–5.
 That year, Carolina faced two ranked teams, defeating No. 10 Maryland and losing to No. 4 LSU.
 In 1962, the Tar Heels finished 3–7.

-Hickey's best season was a 9–2 1963 season in which the Tar Heels won the 1963 Gator Bowl and finished the season ranked No. 19 in the Coaches' Poll.
-They began the season with an 11–7 win over rival Virginia on September 21.
-After losing a shutout to Michigan State by a score of 31–0, Carolina won their next five; defeating Wake Forest in a shutout 21–0, Maryland 14–7, NC State by a score of 31–10, South Carolina in a shutout by a score of 7-0 and Georgia by a score of 28–7.
-After their five-game winning streak was snapped on November 9 with an 11–7 loss to Clemson, the Tar Heels closed the season with three straight wins, defeating Miami by a score of 27–16, archrival Duke by a score of 16-14 and Air Force in the 1963 Gator Bowl in a shutout, prevailing 35–0.
-In 1964, Carolina slipped to 5–5, which was followed by a 4–6 campaign in 1965 and a campaign in 1966.
-Hickey left UNC to accept the position of athletics director at the University of Connecticut after the 1966 season.
-He spent eight seasons as the Tar Heels head football coach and compiled a 36–45 record during his time in Chapel Hill.
+Hickey’s most successful season came in 1963, when North Carolina posted a 9–2 record, captured a share of the Atlantic Coast Conference championship with NC State—marking the program’s first ACC title—won the 1963 Gator Bowl, and finished ranked No. 19 in the final Coaches’ Poll.
+The Tar Heels opened the season with an 11–7 victory over rival Virginia on September 21.
+After suffering a 31–0 shutout loss to Michigan State, Carolina rebounded with five consecutive victories, including shutout wins over Wake Forest (21–0) and South Carolina (7–0), along with victories over Maryland (14–7), NC State (31–10), and Georgia (28–7).
+A five-game winning streak was halted on November 9 with an 11–7 loss to Clemson, but the Tar Heels closed the regular season with three straight wins over Miami (27–16), archrival Duke (16–14), and Air Force in the Gator Bowl, a 35–0 shutout victory.

+Following the 1963 season, North Carolina regressed to a 5–5 record in 1964, followed by a 4–6 mark in 1965 and another losing season in 1966.
+Hickey departed Chapel Hill following the 1966 season to become athletic director at the University of Connecticut.
+Over eight seasons as head coach, he compiled a 36–45 record at North Carolina.